Book Tickets

 The heat is intense and the labour backbreaking so the blacksmith needed to be exceptionally hardy and strong.
 He would spend most of the day hammering iron with a heavy hammer on his anvil.

 The wooden block below the anvil helps absorb the impact of the hammer.
 Under the hearth is a water trough in which the smith cools his irons.
-There is a tradition that water in the trough cures warts.

 This forge is typical of those once found throughout rural Ulster.
 In the 1851 census there were 684 blacksmiths working in County Tyrone.